deivid-rodriguez/byebug/GUIDE.md

 file` command with the attribute `breakpoints`.

 To be continued...
-* more complex example with objects, pretty printing and irb.
+* Threading Support.
-* line tracing and non-interactive tracing.
+* More complex examples with objects, pretty printing and irb.
-* mixing in Byebug.debug with byebug
+* Line tracing and non-interactive tracing.
-* post-mortem debugging and setting up for that
+* Post-mortem debugging.

 ## Getting in & out